 • rashes, pimple-like lesions or sores, particularly in areas that are hard to see such as the genitals, anus or buttocks

-Most people with mpox get better within a few weeks without requiring any specific treatment.
+Most people with mpox get better within a few weeks without needing any specific treatment.

 If you get symptoms of mpox, you should:

-• call your local sexual health clinic (SHC) and let them know you have been in contact with someone with mpox.
-Your SHC should be able to tell you what tests you may need.
+• call your GP or local sexual health clinic (SHC), ask to get tested and let them know you have been in contact with someone with mpox

 • call the PHU on 1300 066 055 as soon as possible

-• in an emergency call Triple Zero (000) right away and tell them you have been in contact with someone with mpox.
+• in an emergency, call Triple Zero (000) straight away and tell them you have been in contact with someone with mpox.

 Further information